 In a bowl, mix the lamb and yogurt and keep aside.
 This will tenderize the lamb.

-Heat the oil in a deep pan and add the whole spices (cinnamon, cardamom, cloves, bay leaves, peppercorns).
+Heat the oil in a deep pan and add the cinnamon, cardamom, cloves, bay leaves, and peppercorns.
 Fry till they turn slightly darker in color.

-Now add the onions and fry till they turn light golden.
+Now add the onions and fry until they turn light golden.

 Add the ginger and garlic pastes and fry for a minute.

-Add the powdered spices (coriander, cumin, turmeric, Kashmiri chilly and garam masala) and fry till the oil separates from the masala.
+Add the coriander, cumin, turmeric, Kashmiri chilies, and garam masala and fry until the oil separates from the masala.

 Add the meat and yogurt mix to the masala and fry well.